You are not a member of this group. Would you like to join it so that you can participate in it?

 What rooms are available?

 The sanctuary and the two chapels are all available for weddings, depending on the number of people expected.
 Receptions may be held in one of our rooms with kitchen facilities as well.
+Arrangements may be made with the ministers for a site away from the church as well.

 Yes.
 An important part of marriage preparation is consultations between the minister and the couple.
 The minister will use this consultation to assist you in planning for your wedding and marriage.
 The number of meetings depends on the minister and the situation.
 If you are interested in a officiant that is not a minister at First, one of our pastoral staff will still need to be on hand at the service.
 Unless your wedding is under the auspices of the Society of Friends, we require that your officiant be ordained by a church that regularly meets for worship in a physical space.